Kansas newspaper’s post equates mask mandate with Holocaust

 Hicks previously criticized Kelly in a blog post for taking a “one-size-fits-all approach to reopening what he called the state’s “bureaucracy-hammered” economy.

 Anderson County, with about 7,900 residents, is part of a conservative swath of eastern Kansas.
-Registered Republicans outnumber Democrats 2-to-1 and President Donald Trump carried it with nearly 73% of the vote in 2016.
+Registered Republicans outnumber Democrats 2-to-1 and Trump carried it with nearly 73% of the vote in 2016.

 The state health department has reported only four coronavirus cases for Anderson County, all of them since May 8.
 There have been no reported deaths there.